mrwillbarnz/100-days-of-code/log.md

 ### Day 10: February 16th 2020

-**Today's Progress** Continued with PyModern Project, took a break from previous labs, including the CI one.
+**Today's Progress:** Continued with PyModern Project, took a break from previous labs, including the CI one.

 **Thoughts:**I felt that I progressed really well over the past week, hoping to continue that motivation onwards.s